 Do you love eggplant Parmesan?
 If so, this blog post is for you!
 In this post, we’ll share our favorite recipe for the classic Italian dish.
 Eggplant Parmesan is a great meal for any occasion, and it’s easy to make at home.
 So, what are you waiting for?
 Follow our simple recipe and enjoy a delicious meal tonight!

 You know those recipes that are near and dear to your heart?
 The ones that always bring you back to some fun event years ago.
-Well, Stacked Eggplant Parmesan is one of my favs for that very reason!
+Well… Eggplant Parmesan is one of my favs for that very reason!

-It’s also one of my favorites because sometimes I have a TON of energy and I’ll whip up a dish like this for dinner and then can’t be bothered to think about dinner the next night.
-Problem solved with this baby for leftovers.
+It’s also one of my favorites because it makes exceptional leftovers.
 My absolute favorite way to jazz this up for leftovers (and trick Thomas into thinking I made something new) is to take out a few spoonfuls of the eggplant parm, chop it up into bite sized pieces and toss it into some freshly cooked pasta.
-I mean, if that’s not you’re new favorite way to get down with leftovers than I don’t know what to say.
+I mean, if that’s not your new favorite way to get down with leftovers than I don’t know what to say.

 - 2 jars marinara sauce